 - 8.5 Your charges may also include our monthly management fee, where you have been notified of this in advance.

-- 8.6 We may also recover from you any applicable Additional Charges, such as a Termination Fee if you cancel your Contract prior to completion of a fixed term or if a Security Deposit is required.
-You can get further details of our Charges online at www.moneyplusenergy.com/charges-and-fees
+- 8.6 We may also recover from you any applicable Additional Charges, such as an Exit Fee if you cancel your Contract prior to completion of a fixed term or if a Security Deposit is required.
+You can get further details of our Charges online at moneyplusenergy.com/adhoc-charges

 - 8.7 A Security Deposit may be payable in order to enter into a Contract with us for your Energy supply

 - 8.8 The Security Deposit will be refunded in full if and when you choose to move to another supplier after completion of a fixed term contract unless you have outstanding Charges due to MoneyPlus Energy.
 If Charges are payable, these will be deducted from your Security Deposit and any remainder refunded to you.

 - 8.9 At MoneyPlus Energy’s sole discretion, we may apply a credit amount to your bill or provide a similar financial benefit, such as gift vouchers, as a promotional offer.
 No cash alternative will be offered.
 The value and qualifying criteria of any such promotion will be clearly explained in your initial contact with us.

 - 8.10 Where a promotional offer is applied, it is subject to you abiding with these terms and conditions of service.
 If you fail to do so in any material way (for example, by failing to maintain your expected monthly payments), MoneyPlus Energy reserve the right to revoke any promotional credit and charge you the full billable amount of your supply.

 - 8.11 All Charges are subject to VAT (at the applicable rate) and any other applicable taxes or duties as detailed on each bill or statement that we send to you.